tock/tock/doc/reference/trd-syscalls.md

 ----------------------------------

 All system calls have the same return value format.
-A system call can return one of nine variants, having different associated value types, which are shown here. `r0`-`r3` refer to the return value registers: for CortexM they are `r0`-`r3` and for RISC-V they are `a0`-`a3`.
+A system call can return one of several variants, having different associated value types, which are shown here. `r0`-`r3` refer to the return value registers: for CortexM they are `r0`-`r3` and for RISC-V they are `a0`-`a3`.